google/across/README.md

 This site uses [Jekyll](https://jekyllrb.com/), a Ruby-based static site generator.

+Deployment previews are automated with [netlify](https://www.netlify.com/) (see comments automatically added to new PRs).

 It uses GitHub Actions `.github/publish.yaml` to generate static content that is served by the Settings > Pages setting.

 For location development, with a [Ruby installation](https://www.ruby-lang.org/en/documentation/installation/) and [bundler](https://bundler.io/guides/getting_started.html):